 Little League On-Line, “Former MLB Relief Pitcher Kent Tekulve to Receive Bill Shea Distinguished Little League Graduate Award,” – Little League Communication Division, August 15, 2008.

-The Pittsburgh Pirates Encyclopedia, “The Top 100 Players,” David Finoli & Bill Ranier, Sports Publishing, 2003.
+Finoli, David, and Bill Ranier.
+The Pittsburgh Pirates Encyclopedia, “The Top 100 Players."
+(Champaign, Illinois: Sports Publishing, 2003).

-Interview with Kent Tekulve, 1-14-2010.
-(All quotes otherwise unsourced are taken from this interview).
+1 Kent Tekulve, telephone interview, January 14, 2010.
+(All quotes otherwise unsourced are taken from this interview.)